Evoque/HackerNews/README.md

   - [ ] code splitting
   - [ ] SSR?

+## Declaration
+The login page doesn't actually work(because not found the login api).
+Just make sure your `username` is right,  and don't care about password or type anything.

 ## ?
 1. How to detect the user voted or not? the user's `submitted` doesn't contain the voted ids.